Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/config.md

 # Global Configuration

-Xomega model project allows a single top-level `config` node, where you can specify global model configuration that is not tied to any element.
+Xomega model project allows a single top-level `config` node, where you can specify a global model configuration that is not tied to any element.
 By default, it will be in the `global_config.xom` file, and allows various configurations for individual extensions in their respective namespaces.

-The global model configuration is used to provide configuration that needs to be shared between multiple generators, as well as complex configuration that cannot be easily specified by a generator parameter.
+The global model configuration is used to provide a configuration that needs to be shared between multiple generators, as well as a complex configuration that cannot be easily specified by a generator parameter.

-For example, generators of any classes that use the generated service contracts, such as data objects or service implementations, need to know the namespace for the service contracts, so it cannot be just a parameter of the [Service Contracts generator](../../generators/services/contracts.md).
+For example, generators of any classes that use the generated service contracts, such as data objects or service implementations, need to know the namespace for the service contracts, so it cannot be just a parameter of the [Service Contracts generator](../../generators/services/contracts).

 :::tip
 To find out which configurations are used by each generator, you can also check the documentation on that generator.